max-hk/ubuntu-setup/README.md

   - Change Theme to "Yaru Roboto"

-  - Turn on Dash to Panel
+  - Turn on "Dash to Panel"

-  - Turn on User Themes
+  - Turn on "User Themes"

 - In "Startup Applications",